JosemaPereira/user-api/README.md

 # Users API

-This project contain a CRUD API example, using NodeJS/ExpressJS and MonoRepo schema.
+This project contains a CRUD API example, using NodeJS/ExpressJS and MonoRepo architecture.

 ## Build packages